HuguesGuilleus/getDoc/docs/en/lang.md

 ## C
 ### Comment supported for documentation
-More than two slash are also supported: `//`
+- More than two slash are also supported: `// comment`
+- Slash and asterisk: `/* multi mlines comment */`.
+The line insight the comment can begin by space an asterisk.

 ### Supported element:
 - Function (global) (`func`)